GiannosL/VariationalAutoEncoder/README.md

 <h2>AutoEncoder</h2>
 <p>
-    Autoencoders are a special kind of neural network used to perform dimensionality reduction.
-We can think of autoencoders as being composed by two networks, an encoder <em>e</em> and a decoder <em>d</em>.
+    Autoencoders are a type of deep neural networks which can be used for dimensionality reduction.
+Autoencoders are composed of two different neural networks, an encoder <em>e</em> and a decoder <em>d</em>.
 The autoencoder is trained to minimize the difference between the input and the reconstruction using a kind of <em><strong>reconstruction loss</strong></em>.
 Because the autoencoder is trained as a "whole" meaning that the encoder and decoder are trained at the same time.
 </p>